MaxF12/ietf-dorms-cluster/draft-ietf-mboned-ambi.md

 This strategy reduces the buffering requirements at receivers, at the cost of introducing some buffering of data packets at the sender, since data packets are generated before their packet digests can be added to manifests.

+Should an application rely on preserving the inter-packet gap, it's RECOMMENDED that the buffer time on the sender side is further increased.
+This ensures that middle boxes already have the corresponding digest when a data packet arrives, allowing them to authenticate and forward it immediately.

 The RECOMMENDED default hold times at receivers are:

   * 2 seconds for data packets